keithhubner/CKA-in-90days/Days/day1.md

 #### Traditional Hardware
 One or more applications are installed on an operating system which in turn runs on some physical hardware.

-Applications ran on an operating system sitting ontop of physical hardware.
-This resulted in multiple applications and services fighting for resources which required additional hardware to either extend or seperate workloads.
-A good day for the hardware maintenors and vendors, not so much for application developers!
+Applications ran on an operating system sitting on top of physical hardware.
+This resulted in multiple applications and services fighting for resources which required additional hardware to either extend or separate workloads.
+A good day for the hardware maintainers and vendors, not so much for application developers!

 As we all know, deploying and maintaining applications in this way may have kept a number of sysadmins in a job for a long time, but it has in no way helped the progression of modern applications and services!
-Next came virtualised deployments, hardware "carved" up to support multiple virtual servers running on the same hardware.
-Although this resulted in better use of hardware and application seperation, maintenance and environment drift was still all too common.
+Next came virtualized deployments, hardware "carved" up to support multiple virtual servers running on the same hardware.
+Although this resulted in better use of hardware and application separation, maintenance and environment drift was still all too common.

 ### Declarative configuration